practicalli/clojure-web-services/projects/leiningen/todo-app/create-a-project/index.md

 # Create a project

-  Let's create a project called `todo-list` using Leiningen, the build automation tool for Clojure.
+Create a project called `todo-list` using Leiningen, the build automation tool for Clojure.
 This project will run the simplest possible webserver.

 On the command line:

 ```bash
 lein new todo-list